 Without Vehicle Computer Integration

-• Pilbara heat (45°C+) and dust accelerate wear on filters, A/C, and electronics—failures happen faster
+• Pilbara heat (45°C+) and dust accelerate wear on filters, A/C, and electronics — failures happen faster than manufacturer service intervals assume

 • Fleet manager spends 4–6 hours/week chasing service records, booking inspections, updating spreadsheets